-Section 2 of the Annex of Commission Regulation (EC) No 1881/2006 (as amended by (EC) No 1126/2007) stipulates maximum levels of certain mycotoxins in foodstuffs.
-Mycotoxins specifically covered are: aflatoxins (B1, B2, G1 and G2, and M1), ochratoxin A, patulin, deoxynivalenol, zearalenone, and fumonisins B1 and B2 and citrinin.
+Commission Regulation (EC) No 1881/2006 (as amended) stipulates maximum levels of certain mycotoxins in foodstuffs.
+Mycotoxins specifically covered are: aflatoxins (B1, B2, G1 and G2, and M1), ochratoxin A, patulin, deoxynivalenol, zearalenone, fumonisins B1 and B2 and citrinin.
 In addition, maximum levels are set for ergot sclerotia.

 Maximum limits for some Fusarium toxins (deoxynivalenol, zearalenone, fumonisins B1 & B2) are laid down in Regulation (EC) No 1881/2006.
 Limits for T2 & HT2 toxin are not set, but are currently under discussion.
 Sampling and methods of analysis are laid down in Commission Regulation (EU) No 178/2010 amending Regulation (EC) No 401/2006.

 Commission Recommendation 2006/583/EC of 17 August 2006 provides advice and recommendations on the prevention and reduction of Fusarium toxins in cereals and cereal products.

 The European Food Safety Authority (EFSA) have evaluated several of the main Fusarium toxins, including deoxynivalenol, zearalenone and T-2 and HT-2 toxins.
 More detailed information can be found here.